-The curriculum is a planned three-year (3) program that requires satisfactory completion of sixty-nine (69) semester credit hours.
-The curriculum is divided into core, cognate, elective courses and a dissertation.
-Core curriculum courses are required during the first and second years.
-The third year is primarily devoted to the completion of cognate, elective courses.
-After all course work is satisfactorily completed, one must take and pass qualifying examinations prior to beginning work on the dissertation.
+The doctoral curriculum is a planned four-year (4) program that requires satisfactory completion of sixty-nine (69) semester credit hours.
+Core courses during the first and second years include social work administration theory, organizational development, policy, research methods, and statistics.
+The third year is primarily devoted to the completion of cognate and elective courses.
+The curriculum is divided into core, cognate, elective courses and dissertation research.
+After all course work is satisfactorily completed, one must take and pass qualifying examinations prior to enrolling in dissertation research.
+Transfer courses must be approved by the Program Director and Dean.